 Health and Food Policy

 Clients and collaborators – The health team works with government associations, nonprofit organizations and university-based programs to increase access to health care and nutrition for some of the nation’s most vulnerable citizens.
-Over the past several years, the team worked on school food reform, reducing use of antibiotics in the food chain, reducing oral health disparities for special needs children in D.C., and creating strategies to operate HIV/AIDS services under the Affordable Care Act.
+Over the past several years, the team has worked on school food reform, reducing use of antibiotics in the food chain, reducing oral health disparities for special needs children in D.C., and creating strategies to operate HIV/AIDS services under the Affordable Care Act.
 See our recent clients and collaborators here.

 Food and nutrition – Obesity rates continue to rise, particularly in young children and adults in low-income areas, which do not have equal access to fresh fruits and vegetables in their communities and suffer higher rates of obesity and diabetes.
 We partner with School Food FOCUS, which supports large school districts that want to purchase unprocessed local food.
 To do so, they must figure out how to adopt a local preference that complies with local, state, and federal procurement law.
 At the same time, school districts are working to increase their economies of scale of through cooperative purchasing and other contracting strategies.
 Recent projects include a collaboration between School Food Focus and Health Care Without Harm on partnerships between school districts and hospital systems.
 By June 2017, we will have worked with 19 school districts and several hospitals and hospital systems.
 Recent work: